 Damara’s work ranges from developing and executing an issue advocacy campaign, to lobbying to fundraising to corporate diversity work.
 She has worked with Airbnb since the nascent years of the company to develop its strategy around domestic lobbying, strategic communications, and partner engagement.
 She helped manage efforts for the Second Chance on Shoot First campaign, which brought national awareness to Stand Your Ground laws following the shooting of Trayvon Martin.
 In 2012, Damara led a multi-state civic engagement campaign focused on voter registration and engagement, efforts for the National Urban League; the campaign brought together key stakeholders with state organizers, and in the end, reached over 350,000 African American voters.

-Damara holds a Bachelor of Arts degree in Africana Studies and History from Franklin & Marshall College and was a 2012 New Leaders Council Institute fellow.
-She is a native of Philadelphia, PA.
+Damara holds a bachelor’s degree in Africana Studies and History from Franklin & Marshall College and was a 2012 New Leaders Council Institute fellow.
+She is a native of Philadelphia, Penn.